Call center statistics matter, but finding out which ones hold weight is key.

 The way your company handles a support request has lasting impacts.
 Whether a customer has a routine question or is experiencing a more complicated issue, how you respond dictates their impression of you.
 This affects the rest of their lifecycle, including if they want to continue doing business with you and how likely they are to recommend you to others.

 On the business side, access to advanced calls means that support agents are under more pressure than ever before to quickly manage calls.
 One of the most common metrics support teams are graded on is call time.
 But is that really one of the call center statistics most important to focus on?

-Remember that speed doesn’t necessarily equal better results.
-If your agents aren’t able to focus their attention on each customer and have meaningful conversations, then you could be sacrificing a great relationship.
-Relationship building can lead to referrals, repeat customers and increased lifetime.
+Remember that speed doesn't necessarily equal better results.
+If your agents aren't able to focus their attention on each customer and have meaningful conversations, then you could be sacrificing a great relationship.
+Relationship building can lead to referrals, repeat customers, and increased lifetime.

 Great customer support is intentional, not accidental.
-Here are three call statistics to focus on that have a bigger impact on your support strategy than call time.
+Here are three call center statistics to focus on that have a bigger impact on your support strategy than call time.

 1. First Call Resolution